 SAS works actively to develop and improve its customer offering at every stage of the journey.
 Passengers of SAS value easier and more time-efficient travel, from the actual booking to arrival at the end destination.
 SAS EuroBonus loyalty program forms a key element in this offering, both during the journey and at home.
 Customers are able to earn and redeem EuroBonus points throughout the journey, for uses including everything from hotels and rental cars to shopping.

-New product concept
+New food concept

 Apps and social media